StackStorm-Exchange/stackstorm-logicmonitor/README.md

 ## Sensor & Port 5000 & Networking

-The LogicMonitor Pack launches a sensor (a Flask server) on port 5000.
+The LogicMonitor Pack launches a webhook-sensor (a Flask server) on port 5000 by default.
+You can change which port the webhook-sensor is launched on by modifying the _/opt/stackstorm/packs/logicmonitor/sensors/**logicmonitor_sensor.py**_.
+Once the port has been changed, try running the `st2 pack register logicmonitor` terminal command to reload the pack including which includes relaunching the sensor-webhook on your custom port.
+If that command fails, use `st2ctl reload`.

 Be sure to modify your network settings to allow internet traffic to reach port 5000 on the machine on which StackStorm has been installed.

-If you need to restart your sensor-webhook on port 5000, use the `st2 pack register logicmonitor` command from the terminal.
-If that fails, try `st2ctl reload`.
+That means that you will likely have to:
+* Configure your **FIREWALL** to accept incoming traffic from LogicMonitor.
+Refer to [this document](https://www.logicmonitor.com/support/about-logicmonitor/overview/logicmonitor-public-ip-addresses-dns-names).
+* Configure your **ROUTER** to use NAT (Network Address Translations) so that it can forward packets to your StackStorm machine.
+You will probably be using PAT (Port Address Translation) to accomplish this.
+* On your **STACKSTORM MACHINE**, open port 5000 (or your custom port) to accept TCP inputs.
+On Linux Machines, this can be accomplished by running `iptables -I INPUT -p tcp --dport 5000 -j ACCEPT`.

 ## LogicMonitor REST API Access ID and Key